The TTC journey is a complicated one already, but what happens when male infertility becomes part of the conversation? Let’s have it together.

-Trying to conceive can be an emotional rollarcoaster – for both partners.
+Trying to conceive (TTC) can be an emotional rollarcoaster – for both partners.

 But what happens when you find out male infertility is now part of the equation?

-We know how PCOS, fibroids, and even endometriosis can play a part, but what about low sperm count?
+We know how PCOS, fibroids, and even endometriosis can play a part, but what about conditions affecting men?

 Male infertility is a complicated condition, and it can be difficult to diagnose and treat.

-Still, that it’s the primary cause in one third of infertile couples means it’s definitely worth talking about.
+Still, that it’s the primary cause in up to 50% of infertile couples means it’s definitely worth talking about.

 You’re not alone.